Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

 curl --location 'http://172.22.224.152:9200/_cat/indices?v=null'
 ```

-# Read the `Academic Search System.pdf` File for my notes taken while doing this project, it has some useful information on issues faced, potential solutions and some useful commands.
+##P.S Read the `Academic Search System.pdf` File for my notes taken while doing this project, it has some useful information on issues faced, potential solutions and some useful commands.
 Its kind of a rough work, so dont mind it ;)

 Feel Free to reach out on dhyeypandya3@gmail.com, if any queries.